Configure L2 cache settings

 Configure the L2 cache strategy for a specific persistent type

-- In Sitefinity CMS backend navigate Settings » Advanced » Data » Database Mapping Options » L2 Cache Strategies.
+- In Sitefinity CMS backend navigate to Settings » Advanced » Data » Database Mapping Options » L2 Cache Strategies.

 - In the CLR Type field, enter the class name of the persistent type whose L2 cache strategy you are configuring.